With a friendly atmosphere, a country brimming with history, tribes and national parks.

 Vegetables and meat are the basis of many of the dishes in

-Border Information: If Joining in Addis enter Ethiopia at Addis Airport.
+Border Information: If Joining in Addis Ababa, enter Ethiopia at Addis Ababa Bole airport.

 Sarem International Hotel